 Other: Sentence leniency, total Medicaid expenditures per child

-Quasi-experimental design employing an instrumental variables (IV) approach using statewide administrative data that are linked across individuals and across generations.
-The IVs are the prosecutor's prosecution rate and the judge's conviction rate.
+Quasi-experimental design employed an instrumental variables (IV) approach using statewide administrative data that were linked across individuals and across generations.
+The IVs were the prosecutor's prosecution rate and the judge's conviction rate.